Akeh9ja/alx-low_level_programming/README.md

-This are simply C programming data structures and Algorithm Task
+This are simply C programming data structures and Algorithm Task from ALX schoolof software Engineering